Fyfe Dangerfield

-Fyfe Antony Dangerfield Hutchins (born 7 July 1980) is an English musician and songwriter, best known as the founding member of the indie rock band Guillemots.
+Fyfe Antony Dangerfield Hutchins (born 7 July 1980) is an English musician, composer and songwriter.
+Best known as the founding member of the indie rock band Guillemots, his work has also extended into jazz, improvised music and contemporary classical composition.

 Early life

-Born in Moseley, Birmingham, in 1980, he moved to Bromsgrove at the age of eight.
-He studied at Bromsgrove School where he was also the singer in the band Their Senseless Prayer.
+Born in Moseley, Birmingham, in 1980, Dangerfield moved to Bromsgrove at the age of eight.
+He studied at Bromsgrove School where he was also the singer in the band Senseless Prayer.
 He was also a music teacher at Cranbrook College for a brief period.

 Career

 Compositions

 At a gig with the Guillemots in 2005.

 Dangerfield composed a choral piece performed at The Lichfield Festival in 2000 – a setting of Christina Rossetti's "A Better Resurrection".
 This led to a commission from Ex Cathedra Chamber Choir to write a choral setting of one of the 'O Antiphons' for Ex Cathedra's Christmas Music by Candlelight concert in 2000.
 This has been performed many times since, was included on Ex Cathedra's Christmas Music by Candlelight CD which received some glowing reviews, and has been broadcast on BBC Radio 3 and Classic FM.

 In 2002, Dangerfield was commissioned to write "A Stray Dog for Congratulations" – for three children's choirs, four percussionists, two pianists and keyboard – for The Lichfield Festival (the only commission that year).
 The performers included the Backbeat percussion ensemble, as well as the Sydney Children's choir.

 In 2007, Dangerfield was commissioned by the John Feeney Charitable Trust to write a piece for the City of Birmingham Symphony Orchestra (CBSO) for one of the concerts that took place in October 2007 to celebrate the re-opening of Birmingham Town Hall.
 This was In Wait, a 30-minute orchestral composition, performed by cellist Eduardo Vassallo and the CBSO conducted by Nick Ingman.
 The second half of the concert was given by Guillemots accompanied by the CBSO.

 In 2009, cellist Natalie Clein performed the world première of a new work by Dangerfield called "Eggshell Walker" at the Bridgewater Hall in Manchester.
 Dangerfield has since written two further works for Natalie Clein – "Pogo and the Cage" in 2010, and "Turquoise Black", which she premièred at the 2011 Bath Festival – a performance also broadcast on BBC Radio 3 in June 2011.

 He composed music for the play, Howl's Moving Castle, based on the novel by Diana Wynne Jones, which was performed in London at Southwark Playhouse in the winter 2011 – 2012.